 The curved corner section of this secant piled wall is tied back under the Luas lines by permanent 15m long ground anchors installed at an angle of 45o.

-Project Kells has presented a number of key challenges with the complexity of the build but Sisk and our supply chain partners were able to overcome them.
+60 Dawson Street has presented a number of key challenges with the complexity of the build but Sisk and our supply chain partners were able to overcome them.

 The use of innovation in our approach towards our construction methodology using 4D construction planning which allowed us to build the projects virtually using multiple scenarios to ensure we had 'right first time construction'.